 Hard hats, boots, and tool belts are essential to the construction trades and definite business deductions.
 When used for the sole purpose of construction work, the clothing you wear on the job and the gear you purchase exclusively for construction work can be tax deductible.

-You can usually take a deduction for an allowable expense that you did not receive a reimbursement.
+You can usually take a deduction for an allowable expense that you did not receive a reimbursement for.

 The costs associated with learning, joining, and maintaining a job in construction can be tax deductible, too.
-As a construction worker, you may have paid the following tax-deductible fees:
+As a construction worker, you may have paid the following tax-deductible expenses:

 - trade school tuition